helmerj/refinerycms-newsletters/readme.md

  # add some basic content for new pages

+ # add a draft mode to work on newsletters and not send them immediately

  # add unsubscribe form to allow users to provide their email address for un-subscription.

  # convert all views to haml